Uceeyjudy/alx-pre_course/README.md

-My first readme
+My first readme.
-This is the update of the readme file
+To update from git to your computer locally, use git pull first.
+To see the differences use git status.